Dental Bridges in Stuart, FL

 What is a dental bridge made from?

-A bridge can be made from several types of materials.
-Metal alloys (gold alloys), ceramics (porcelain), or porcelain fused to metal may be used when the bridge is made.
-Except for metal (gold) bridges, mostly only used for molars, the ceramics (porcelain) can be tooth-colored to blend in with your teeth.
-The dentist’s objective when doing a bridge is to make it look natural and function comfortably in your mouth.
+Bridges can be made from several types of materials.
+Metal alloys (gold alloys), ceramics (porcelain), or porcelain fused to metal may be used when creating your custom dental bridges.
+Except for metal (gold) crowns attached for back teeth, mostly only used for molars, the ceramics (porcelain) can be tooth-colored to achieve a natural appearance and blend seamlessly with your natural teeth.
+Our goal in restorative dentistry is to create a restoration that looks natural and functions comfortably in your entire mouth.

 How is dental bridge treatment done?